 However, as great as oak is, it takes a minimum of 2 years to season it.
 It is the slowest firewood to season.
 This box of Smoak Firewood Kiln-Dried Premium Oak is a great deal.

-Apple is a great choice if you like to cook over an open fire in your fireplace or if you like to cook outdoors.
+Apple is a great choice if you like to cook over an open fire in your fireplace or if you like to cook outdoors or use a wood barbeque.
 You will need less wood to keep the fire going as this apple burns slower than other types of hardwood.

 But, what makes it really great for cooking is the lovely smell it puts off.
 The food will soak up the pleasant smell of Applewood, which will result in a richer taste.